 Category Archives: General News

-Visit NYSLRS and OUF at the New York State Fair
+Visit NYSLRS at the New York State Fair

 If you’re visiting the Great New York State Fair, stop by and see us.

-The celebration of everything New York begins Wednesday, August 23 and runs through Monday, September 4 (Labor Day).
-Our information representatives will be at the fairgrounds in Syracuse from 10:00 am to 9:00 pm to help members and retirees with their retirement planning and benefit questions.
-You’ll also be able to pick up retirement plan brochures and forms, request an estimate that will be mailed to you and get help registering for a Retirement Online account.
+The celebration of everything New York begins Wednesday, August 21, and runs through Monday, September 2 (Labor Day).
+Our information representatives will be at the fairgrounds in Syracuse daily, from 10:00 am to 9:00 pm.

-The NYSLRS booth will be in the Center of Progress Building, Building 3 on the State Fair map, near the Main Gate.
+NYSLRS will be in the Center of Progress Building, Building 3 on the State Fair map, near the Main Gate.
+Look for us at booth 227.

 Find Unclaimed Funds at the State Fair